Hey there,

 And roll through one side of your body,

-Gently coming up to a seat.
+Coming up to a seat.

 We'll move into straddle pose next.

-So extend your legs out wide in front of you.
+So extend your legs out wide.

 If you do have a little cushion or something to sit on,